 If your child is like Lila, they might need some coaxing to get engaged in a new activity.
-So when it was time to present our S.T.E.M. activity, I pulled out all the stops.
+So I really took it pretty far, setting up a scene where Frozone from the Incredibles had accidentally frozen everything.

 I explained to her that Frozone had accidentally encapsulated Elastigirl and Baby JackJack in ice, and that he need our help to save them…before it was too late. ( Dun-dun-DUN optional).